nortizga/BES878-breville/README.md

 # Breville-BES878

-A simple site to quickly access the instructions of my home espresso machine.
+A simple site to quickly access the care & cleaning instructions of my home espresso machine.
 Built with 11ty.

-> Machine: the Barista Pro • Breville (BES878)
+> espresso machine: the Barista Pro • Breville (BES878)

 **Setup:**